nullwiz/markdown-cv/index.md

 __Spanish : Native__<br/>
 __French  : Medium, four years of study__<br/>

+## Some libraries
+There are many, but I can name a few:
+BeautifulSoup, cookielib, threading, logging, TinyDB, MongoDB, mechanize, pandas, sklearn, urllib...

 ## Command Line tools
-There are many, but I can name a few:
+There are many, but I can name a few: awk, sed, curl, uniq, sort, grep..
-BeautifulSoup, cookielib, threading, logging, TinyDB, MongoDB, mechanize, urllib...

 ## Location